 Paper towels or dish towel

-- Bring salmon fillets to room temperature: Remove the salmon fillets from the refrigerator about 15 minutes before you're ready to cook (this will give them enough time to come to room temperature).
+Take the salmon fillets out of the refrigerator.
+Remove the salmon fillets from the refrigerator about 15 minutes before you're ready to cook (this will give them enough time to come closer to room temperature).

-- Dry the salmon fillets: Use a paper towel or clean dish towel to pat each fillet dry, both on top and bottom, to prevent them from sticking to the pan.
+Dry the salmon fillets.
+Use a paper towel or clean dish towel to pat each fillet dry on the top and bottom to prevent them from sticking to the pan.

-- Heat a skillet over medium-high heat: Place a stainless steel or cast iron skillet on the stovetop over medium-high heat, and let the pan heat up for a couple minutes.
+Heat a skillet over medium-high heat.
+Place a medium stainless steel or cast iron skillet over medium-high heat and let the pan heat up for a couple minutes.

-- Add oil to the pan: Once the pan is hot enough, add 1 tablespoon of canola or vegetable oil to the pan.
-Tilt the skillet so that a thin layer of oil coats the bottom.
+Add oil to the pan.
+Add the oil and tilt the skillet so that a thin layer of oil coats the bottom.
 Continue to heat the oil until you see ripples across the surface, but not long enough that it smokes.

-- Cook the fillets: The majority of the cooking will take place while the salmon is skin-side down in the pan.
+Cook the fillets.
+The majority of the cooking will take place while the salmon is skin-side down in the pan.
 Above all else, resist the temptation to poke, prod, or move the fish; it's important that you leave it be.
-As the fish cooks, you'll notice the color of fillet begin to lighten, starting at the bottom near the skin and slowly moving upwards.
-Cook the salmon, without touching it, until the lighter-colored flesh has moved about 3/4 of the way up the fillets, for about 4 minutes for 1/2 inch of thickness, approximately a total time of 8 to 9 minutes for thick fillets and 6 to 7 minutes for thinner fillets.
+As the fish cooks, you'll notice the color of the fillet begin to lighten, starting at the bottom near the skin and slowly moving upwards.
+Cook the salmon undisturbed until the lighter-colored flesh has moved about 3/4 of the way up the fillets.
+This will come to a total time of 8 to 9 minutes for thick fillets and 6 to 7 minutes for thinner fillets.

-- Flip the fillet and cook for an additional minute: Use a fish spatula to flip the salmon fillets, turning the fish away from you to prevent any oil splatter.
+Flip the fillets and cook for an additional minute.
+Use a fish or flat spatula to flip the salmon fillets, turning the fish away from you to prevent any oil splatter.
 Cook for an additional 2 minutes for thicker fillets and 1 to 2 minutes for thinner fillets.